 Motivations – what do you want from work?
 There are many motivations for why people as seeking a career change: these may include career growth, distance from home, family responsibilities, work environment, money, fame, power, creativity, independence, social interaction, challenging roles, job opportunities, satisfaction, and helping others.

 When investing in your future career, it makes sense to spend some time finding out about the jobs that are out there, what they are like and what people say about them.
 This may require some investigation and reading about different jobs and their responsibilities.
+What type of jobs match up with your skills and interests?
+Where are the jobs and what are their conditions?
+Look at what training and qualifications you’ll need and where vacancies are advertised.

 There are a number of online websites you can access to help you with this research, and take career quizzes about what type of job conditions you would like, including: